axelarnetwork/axelarate-community/README.md

 I[2021-03-17|02:56:59.691] Committed state                              module=state height=2738 txs=0 appHash=5867EC297F83BB40F419EEBF7EB1FD4405
 ...
 ```
-By default, the logs output to stdout and stderr.
+By default, logs output to stdout and stderr.
 You could redirect logs to a file for debugging and error reporting:
 ```
 join/joinTestnet.sh --axelar-core CORE_VERSION  --tofnd TOFND_VERSION &>> testnet.log
 ```
-On a new terminal window, you could monitor the log in real time:
+On a new terminal window, you could monitor the log file in real time:
 ```
 tail -f testnet.log
 ```